Keftcha/chaton/README.md

 ## Clients

-There is multiple clients in the `./clients` directory.
+There is multiple clients in the `./clients/` directory.

+### The go cli client

+You can run the go cli client with `make go-cli-client-run`.

+You also can build the client with `make go-cli-client-build`.
+It will build the binary in the `./bin/` directory.